Navigating The Australian Maternity System 1995

 Unnecessary episiotomy’s cut on beautifully stretching perineum’s?

 Some would request IV pethidine for women screaming in the transition of labour, clearly about to deliver.
-Knowing pethidine would make them sleepy, not remember the first precious moments of their birth I would challenge, “are you sure?”
+Knowing pethidine would make them sleepy, not remember the first precious moments of their birth I would challenge, “are you suuure?”

 Despite the lovely midwifery staff, after a year I couldn’t keep working in this place colluding with the obstetric practise.

-Considering options I thought of independent practice, of home-birth midwifery.
+Considered options, thought of independent practice, of home-birth midwifery.
 No kids of my own at the time, full of energy, idealistic, wanting to do the best for women.

-Interviewed with a local independent midwife, could have walked into that role without any extra hoop- jumping other than my midwifery registration, gave it serious thought (still have the contract!) but ultimately followed my gut, my institutionalised hospital midwife self couldn’t make the leap (shame)
+Interviewed with a local independent midwife, could have walked into that role without any extra hoop-jumping other than my midwifery registration, gave it serious thought (still have the contract!) but ultimately followed my gut, my institutionalised hospital midwife self couldn’t make the leap (shame)

 From there three years (same hospital) as Clinical Midwife on a midwifery continuity of care (MCOC) team, a government funded pilot study

-In this role, the emotional work of midwifing was magnified, huge highs, huge lows, many great births and outcomes for women, some not so good, me in the trenches with all of them.
+In this role, the emotional work was magnified, huge highs, huge lows, many great births and outcomes for women, some not so good, me in the trenches with all of them.
 The responsibility felt huge.

 I’m a lover not a fighter and back then just developing a backbone.
-My natural people-pleasing tendencies were tested by the regular necessary confrontations with obstetricians, advocating for women who declined hospital policy intervention.
+My natural people-pleasing tendencies were tested by regular necessary confrontations with obstetricians, advocating for women who declined hospital policy intervention.

 No supervisor of midwives to debrief with (UK) , working too hard, unprotected hours, not getting the sleep I needed to be sane and happy!
 After three years I was burnt out, needed to leave.